ShehabMagdy101/Formatly/README.md

 # Formatly

-Formatly is an open-source tool for generating datasets tailored for fine-tuning large language models (LLMs) on domain-specific content.
+Formatly is an open-source tool for generating datasets with the preferred data formats tailored for fine-tuning large language models (LLMs) on domain-specific content.

 Instead of relying solely on expensive API calls or powerful cloud GPUs, Formatly leverages lightweight local models (e.g., LLaMA 3.2) to generate high-quality training samples.
 This approach significantly reduces compute and API costs while maintaining dataset quality.